rcantini/rcantini.github.io/content/publication/DS-2023/index.md

 but at the same time how essential it is to identify and mitigate the impact of false information in online communities."
 featured: true
-publication: "*26th International Conference on Discovery Science (DS2023)*, October 2023, to appear."
+publication: "*26th International Conference on Discovery Science (DS2023)*, October 2023, to appear"
 # url_pdf: "files/papers/confs/EAI_PerSoM22_TDT.pdf"
 # doi: "xx.yy/zz"